What is this medicine?

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for selected conditions, precautions do apply.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 Visit your prescriber or health care professional for regular checks on your progress and for the needed blood tests and blood pressure measurements.
 It is especially important for the doctor to make sure your hemoglobin level is in the desired range, to limit the risk of potential side effects and to give you the best benefit.
 Keep all appointments for any recommended tests.
 Check your blood pressure as directed.
 Ask your doctor what your blood pressure should be and when you should contact him or her.

 As your body makes more red blood cells, you may need to take iron, folic acid, or vitamin B supplements.
 Ask your doctor or health care provider which products are right for you.
 If you have kidney disease continue dietary restrictions, even though this medication can make you feel better.
 Talk with your doctor or health care professional about the foods you eat and the vitamins that you take.